-This is why I decided to come up with an article series which will help a non-techie email marketer to truly understand how those fancy responsive email templates work.
+This is why I decided to come up with an article series which will help a non-techie email marketer to understand how those fancy responsive email templates really work.

-Before we would dive into responsive emails, let's jump back in time and start with a brief history of email, just to put us on the same page.
+Before we dive into responsive emails, let's jump back in time and start with a brief history of email, just to put us on the same page.

-Deciding between plain text and HTML for email marketing is widely debated, for good reason.
-Both approaches offer unique advantages and disadvantages to your end users.
+Deciding between plain text and HTML for email marketing is widely debated, with good reason.
+Both approaches offer distinct advantages and disadvantages to your end users.

 Plain text emails are emails with just text.
 It's regarded as an appropriate approach for personal, text-heavy messages.
 In contrast, the HTML approach offers visually appealing emails that are easier for users to scan through and digest.

 When deciding on your approach, the important thing to consider as the email marketer is the type of message you are presenting to the audience.

-The plain text approach involves only text - no formatting, no links, and no images.
-Unsurprisingly, this approach produces a more personal, 1-on-1 message for your users.
+The plain text approach involves only text — no formatting, no links, and no images.
+Unsurprisingly, this approach produces a more personal, one-on-one message for your users.

 The following image is an example of an almost plain text based email conversation:

-Yes it's me talking to myself.
-Don't worry I don't do it regularly. :) I just wanted to show you the difference between a true plain text email (1st email) and one with basic HTML (2nd email).
+Yes, it's me talking to myself.
+Don't worry; I don't do it regularly. :) I just wanted to show you the difference between an actual plain text email (1st email) and one with basic HTML (2nd email).

-What really is HTML?
-It is a markup language that is used to create web pages, web applications and email templates as well with formatted text, images, and links.
+What exactly is HTML?
+It is a markup language that is used to create web pages, web applications, and email templates as well with formatted text, images, and links.

-The goal of HTML emails is to add a little spice to your messages - like links, images, text styles, colors, etc.
+The goal of HTML emails is to add a little spice to your messages — links, images, text styles, colors, etc.